shikhargupta24/shikhargupta24.github.io/README.md

 after ward, to add in the data values, go on the events table and back to the sql button then copy and paste the INSERT data values then click go. all of this code is found in the crudtables.sql
+Going by order of the the Names Keith,Rueh,Shikhar its a 40/40/20 split.